What You’ll Learn 🎥

 Software setup

-After we have connected the hardware, we have set the proper network properties.
+After connecting the hardware, we configured the appropriate network settings.

-To set the right configuration of Local Area Connections, we have changed the IP address and Subnet mask in Internet Protocol's (TCP/IP) Properties.
+To set up the correct configuration for the Local Area Connection, we modified the IP address and Subnet mask in the Internet Protocol (TCP/IP) Properties.

-Then we ran GigEVisionClient, where the camera is already connected, but with the wrong IP address.
-So we have changed the IP address of the camera to 192.168.1.71.
+Next, we launched GigEVisionClient, where the camera was already connected, but using the wrong IP address.
+We changed the camera's IP address to 192.168.1.71.

-For the next camera, we have changed the 3rd number of IP address, because the Subnet mask is 255.255.255.0, which means it changes only 3 numbers.
+For the next camera, we adjusted the third octet of the IP address, since the Subnet mask is 255.255.255.0, which allows modification only in the last octet.

 TCP/IP address | GigEVisionClient IP address | |